top of page

 Opera at Florham attempts to continue the relationship with selected winners of the competition by offering those artists roles to perform in public in future concerts produced by the company, thus making the relationship both immediate and ongoing.
 Many previous finalists are now on the rosters of the Metropolitan Opera, New York, and other companies around the world.

-The competition process is two-fold: preliminary live listening before jurists only, and the final selection at the Vocal Competition open to the public.
-Entrants, age 21-35, submit an application which includes the entrant’s resume and recommendations.
+The competition process is two-fold: preliminary live auditions and finals before jurists only, and the Winners' Concert open to the public.
+Entrants, age 21-35, submit an application which includes a video screening and performance resume.
 The preliminary round can attract over 100 entrants.
-The preliminaries are traditionally held in New York City where the jury selects 8-10 finalists to compete in the finals at a public forum in New Jersey before a celebrated collection of jurists.
-Jurists have included, in the past, famed opera singers Licia Albanese and Jerome Hines.
+The preliminaries and finals are traditionally held in New York City where the Winner's Concert is performed for a ticketed audience in New Jersey.
+Jurists have included, in the past, famed Opera singers Licia Albanese and Jerome Hines.

 bottom of page